acend/openshift-operations-training/content/en/docs/01/03_additional-components.md

 ## Task {{% param sectionnumber %}}.3 Replace the API certificate

 The default API server certificate is issued by an internal OpenShift Container Platform cluster CA. Clients outside of the cluster will not be able to verify the API server’s certificate by default.
 This certificate can be replaced by one that is issued by a CA that clients trust.
+Before you can apply the file you need to change the parameters `commonName` and `dnsNames` to match your cluster name.

 ```bash
 oc apply -f /home/ec2-user/ocp4-ops/resources/cert-manager/certificate_api.yaml